bnm3k/mem/README.md

 ![Line chart comparing total cycles for each matrix multiplication routine](assets/mm/total_res.png)

 ![Line chart comparing cycles per inner-loop iteration for each matrix multiplication routine](assets/mm/per_iter_res.png)

+## Cache Analysis with Cachegrind

+A different way of comparing the matrix multiplication routines is via Cachegrind.
+This is a tool that takes a program, runs it against a simulated cache then provides cache usage and analysis.